 Shell Oil (RDS.A) Gains As Market Dips: What You Should Know

-Coming into today, shares of the oil and gas company had gained 3.12% in the past month.
-In that same time, the Oils-Energy sector gained 4.92%, while the S&P 500 gained 3.67%.
+Heading into today, shares of the oil and gas company had gained 6.15% over the past month, outpacing the Oils-Energy sector's gain of 4.81% and the S&P 500's gain of 2.36% in that time.

-Investors will be hoping for strength from Shell Oil as it approaches its next earnings release, which is expected to be February 3, 2022.
-On that day, Shell Oil is projected to report earnings of $1.45 per share, which would represent year-over-year growth of 1350%.
+Wall Street will be looking for positivity from Shell Oil as it approaches its next earnings report date.
+This is expected to be February 3, 2022.
+The company is expected to report EPS of $1.45, up 1350% from the prior-year quarter.

 It is also important to note the recent changes to analyst estimates for Shell Oil.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+Recent revisions tend to reflect the latest near-term business trends.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection has moved 2.84% higher.
-Shell Oil is currently sporting a Zacks Rank of #3 (Hold).
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+The Zacks Consensus EPS estimate has moved 2.84% higher within the past month.
+Shell Oil is holding a Zacks Rank of #3 (Hold) right now.

-In terms of valuation, Shell Oil is currently trading at a Forward P/E ratio of 6.96.
-For comparison, its industry has an average Forward P/E of 5.82, which means Shell Oil is trading at a premium to the group.
+Looking at its valuation, Shell Oil is holding a Forward P/E ratio of 7.07.
+Its industry sports an average Forward P/E of 5.91, so we one might conclude that Shell Oil is trading at a premium comparatively.

-Investors should also note that RDS.A has a PEG ratio of 1.74 right now.
-This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-The Oil and Gas - Integrated - International was holding an average PEG ratio of 0.63 at yesterday's closing price.
+Meanwhile, RDS.A's PEG ratio is currently 1.77.
+This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
+The Oil and Gas - Integrated - International was holding an average PEG ratio of 0.64 at yesterday's closing price.

 You can find more information on all of these metrics, and much more, on Zacks.com.